ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/top-10-hist.jpg" style="max-height:40vh; width:auto;"/>

-Mixing the Top 10 Wordle starting words and using deduction tricks brings us to an average score of 7628.0, an additional 130 point improvement over the `SALET`/`REAST` deduction strategy!
+The top 10 mix with deduction is shown in green with an average score of 7628.0, an additional 130 point improvement over the `SALET`/`REAST` deduction strategy!
 This is the strategy I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1).

-## Closing thoughts
+## Thoughts

 I haven't looked very closely at this problem since three years ago, which is approximately how long I've procrastinated on doing this writeup.
 If you want to tinker with ideas, I